muxup/muxup-site/pages/2023q1/commercially-available-risc-v-silicon.md

   hasn't been any news since.

 ## Article changelog
+* 2023-03-03: (minor)
+  * Added the Renesas R9A02G020 (thanks to Giancarlo Parodi for the tip!).
+  * Various typo fixes.
-* 2023-03-03: (minor) Typo fixes, add link to PicoCom RISC-V Summit talk and clarify the ISA extensions supported by the PC802 Andes N25F clusters.
+  * Add link to PicoCom RISC-V Summit talk and clarify the ISA extensions supported by the PC802 Andes N25F clusters.